zzhu0143/speech-emotion-recognition-matlab/PROJECT_SUMMARY.md

 - Discussion and conclusion
 - References and citations

+**Status:** ✅ Complete and included in repository

-**Note:** The complete research report should be uploaded separately to Canvas as per course requirements.
-Key technical details are documented in the README.md file in the GitHub repository.
+**Note:** The complete research report is available in the GitHub repository and should also be uploaded to Canvas as per course requirements.

 ### 3. 📹 Video Demonstration